sashtje/sashtje/README.md

 ## My name is Aleksandra (sashtje)

-- 👀 I’m interested in Web Dev
+- 👀 I’m currently looking for a job as a React Developer
-- 🌱 I’m currently learning Frontend Dev stack
+- 🎯 I'm focusing now on React & Redux & React Native & Next.js & Node
-- 💞️ I’m looking to collaborate on interesting projects as a Frontend Developer
+- 🌞 I love beautiful design & art, books, biking and travel
-- 📫 You can send me a letter: sashtje.lefevre@gmail.com
+- ✉️ I will be glad to collaborate on interesting projects.
+Feel free to write me.
+See my contacts :arrow_down_small:

 ## Languages